Tuplanolla/bmm/README.md

 The function `part -> nearby parts` is the composition of these three and works as long as `iparts` does not get stale.
 The results are saved into `neigh.neighs`.

+#### Double Buffering

+Some numerical operations need a copy of the universe.
+This is provided via double buffering, but operations that rely on it are obliged to copy the entire universe over to guarantee no stale data is left behind when the buffers are swapped.

+#### Critical Failure

+In case a message writer dies in the middle of a message, the receiver has no way to detect and correct for this.
+This is by design.

 [cfdem]: http://www.cfdem.com/
 [liggghts]: https://github.com/CFDEMproject/LIGGGHTS-PUBLIC